pufefe/GA4-Funnel-analysis/README.en.md

 ## Author

-Maxim — student in "Digitalization of Economic Activities," prepared this project ahead of an analyst internship in the IT cluster at Gazprom Neft.
+Mikhailov Maksim — 3-rd year student of Saint-Petersburg National University of Economics (UNECON) in "Digitalization of Economic Activity"